Zwemvest/kingmaker/docs/Playing-Notes/Session-0.md

 Meanwhile, [[Kairos]] tapped into her arcane abilities, unleashing a Dimensional Assault attack that swiftly dispatched the final enemy.
 As a precaution, she fortified herself with a Shield cantrip.
 Despite the enemy's futile attempts to retaliate with crossbow fire, [[Kairos]] remained unscathed, save for a minor splash damage, while [[Leonardo-Lebeda|Leonardo]] swiftly dispatched the last foe in a decisive counterattack.

 While exploring the area, [[Djames]]'s keen eye catches sight of an intriguing statue.
 Crafted from marble, it depicts a life-sized [[half-elf]] woman wielding a rose and a shield.
-Despite [[Djames]] and [[Kairos]] being unable to identify its significance, [[Lizzy-the-Leshby|Lizzy]] astutely notices a small door concealed beneath the statue's base.
-Waste no time, [[Djames]] unlocks the door with a bronze key, revealing a cache of valuable items:
+Despite [[Djames]] and [[Kairos]] being unable to identify its significance, [[Lizzy-the-Leshby|Lizzy]] notices a small door concealed beneath the statue's base.
+Wasting no time, [[Djames]] unlocks the door with a bronze key, revealing a cache of valuable items:
 - 4 Minor healing potions
 - Barkskin potion
 - Lesser potion of fire resistance